badeend/WASI-Networking/standard/network/Draft.md

     ///
     /// Flags:
     /// - `peek`: Receive the message as usual, but don't remove the message from the queue.
-    /// - `wait_all`: Try to read as much data as possible into the provided buffers.
+    /// - `wait_all`: Try to read as much data as possible into the provided buffers
-    ///     Even if that means waiting while some data would already be readable.
+    ///     even if that means waiting while some initial data would already be readable otherwise.
+    ///     This is opposite to the default behaviour where the `receive` call returns as soon as possible.
+    ///     Note that this flag is only a hint.
+The implementation may choose to return before the entire buffer is filled.
+    ///     Only supported on stream-oriented sockets.
     ///
     /// Returns:
     /// - The number of bytes read.
     /// - If the received datagram was larger than the provided buffers,
-    ///     the `truncated` flag will be set.
+    ///     the excess data is lost and the `truncated` flag will be set.
-    ///     `truncated` will always be false for Stream sockets.
+    ///     This never happens on Stream sockets.
     ///
-    /// `receive_from` additionally returns the sender address.
+    /// `receive_from` additionally returns the sender address of the datagram or `None` for connection-oriented sockets.
+    ///
+    /// TODO: iovec lengths are encoded as `usize` fields in UNIX, but `u32` in Windows regardless of OS-bitness.
+    ///     Similarly, the number of bytes read in the return value is a `ssize` on UNIX, but `u32` on Windows.
+    ///     Could be solved by silently capping the buffers at ssize::MAX before passing them to the native syscall?
     ///
     /// # References
     /// - https://pubs.opengroup.org/onlinepubs/9699919799/functions/recv.html